meyerphi/syntcomp-reference/README.md

 typo and used `n=3` in its parameter specification, making it equivalent to `simple_arbiter_3.tlsf`.
 This is fixed in this selection of benchmarks, where we use n=2.
-However this needs to be taken into account when comparing the solution to previous solutions from SYNTCOMP.
+However this needs to be taken into account when comparing the reference implementation to previous implementations from SYNTCOMP.